kangping-sjtu/kangping-sjtu.github.io/index.md

     <td width="74%">
       <h1>Kangping Li</h1>
       <p>I am currently an Assistant Professor with the College of Smart Energy, Shanghai Jiao Tong University.<br>
-     I received my B. Eng degree in 2015 and Ph.D degree in 2020 both from the Department of Electrical Engineering, North China Electricity Power University, supervised by Prof. Fei Wang and Prof. Zengqiang Mi.
+     I received my B. Eng degree in 2015 and Ph.D degree in 2020 both from the Department of Electrical Engineering, North China Electricity Power University, supervised by Prof. <a  href="https://ee.ncepu.edu.cn/szdw/dzjys/zgzc5/wf/index.htm">Fei Wang</a> and Prof.  <a  href=" https://laps.ncepu.edu.cn/jgdw/sysyjry/mzq.htm">Zengqiang Mi</a>.
 From Dec.
-2019 to May 2020, I was a visiting student at the University of Salerno, supervised by Prof. Pierluigi Siano.
+2019 to May 2020, I was a visiting student at the University of Salerno, supervised by Prof. <a  href="https://scholar.google.com/citations?user=bSvAqDUAAAAJ&hl=en">Pierluigi Siano</a> .
 From Jul.
 2020 to Jun.
-2022, I was a Postdoctoral Researcher with the Department of Electrical Engineering, Tsinghua University, supervised by Prof. Ning Zhang and Prof. Chongqing Kang. <br>
+2022, I was a Postdoctoral Researcher with the Department of Electrical Engineering, Tsinghua University, supervised by Prof.<a  href="https://www.eea.tsinghua.edu.cn/faculties/ningzhang.htm"> Ning Zhang</a>  and Prof. <a  href="https://www.eea.tsinghua.edu.cn/faculties/cqkang.htm">Chongqing Kang</a>. <br>
         I currently serve as the secretary of CIGRE C1.47 Working Group “Energy Sectors Integration and impact on power grids” and IEEE PES (China)-Integrated Energy System Operation and Planning subcommittee.
 I also serve as the Associate Editor of Protection and Control of Modern Power Systems (PCMP).<br>
         My research interests include demand response, electricity market, energy forecasting (wind/solar/load/price), and machine learning methods in power systems.<br>
         If you are interested to apply the Ph.D. /Master position in my group (from spring 2023), please send me an email with your CV, transcript, and publications.
 Undergraduate students are also welcome if you are interested in my research. </p>

     </td>

 </table>